vinckr/site/content/index.md

 title: hello
 ---

 My name is Vincent - I am in charge of **Developer Relations** at [**Ory**](https://www.ory.com/).
-Ory helps developers build secure, scalable, and open-source auth for the web.
-I'm also a contributor and maintainer of the open-source [Ory project](https://github.com/ory).
+Ory helps developers build secure, scalable, and open-source authN/Z for the web.
+I'm also a maintainer of the open-source [Ory project](https://github.com/ory).

 ![Vincent](/img/v.png)

-My other passion is mixing music as a DJ - [read more about it here](./music).
+Besides work my passion is mixing music as a DJ - [read more about it here](./music).
 I also enjoy reading, writing, practical philosophy, and symbiotic relationships with hive-minded arthropods 🐝

 This my personal website.
 There are a lot like it, but this one is mine.